-Keesha looked at Kelley.
+Keesha looked at Kelly.
 “At first, I fell apart.
 I was mad.
 Really mad.
 And scared.
 Kelley helped calm me down.
 I mean, to realize that my whole life Romer Onyx had the ability to know everything about me.”

-Susan turned her attention to Kelley, a strained and expectant look drawing her lips into peculiar twist at the edges.
+Susan turned her attention to Kelly, a strained and expectant look drawing her lips into peculiar twist at the edges.
 “I wanted to tell you,” her voice trailed off.
 She started again.
 “Remember that day?
 In the park?”
 The tears started again.
 “I just didn’t know how to tell you.
 I thought, if you knew the truth, about how I had used R.O technology you would never speak to me again.
 It was such a betrayal of everything we believed in.
 And yet…” She gazed deeply at Keesha.
 “How can anything that brought me my baby angel be bad?”

 “Susan,” he said in a soft tone, “Yeah, I was shocked.
 Hurt a little.
 But each of us makes our own deals with the devil every day.
 Each of us makes our choices where and when we might compromise what we believe in for something else we believe in.
 It’s never that cut and dry.
 Even for me.”